gerrymandr/adjacency-graphs/README.md

 ## Contributing

 There is a [guide](docs/development_guide.md) for first time contributors to this project.
-This project is a fork from the original [state-adjacency-graphs](https://github.com/gerrymandr/state-adjacency-graphs) and would not have been possible without contributions from the
-[Austin Gerrymandering Hackathon](https://www.ma.utexas.edu/users/blumberg/gerrymandering.html).
+This project is a fork (with history rewritten to reduce size) from the original [state-adjacency-graphs](https://github.com/gerrymandr/state-adjacency-graphs) and would not have been possible without contributions from the [Austin Gerrymandering Hackathon](https://www.ma.utexas.edu/users/blumberg/gerrymandering.html).
 A full contributors list can be found at [contributors.txt](docs/contributors.txt).